joseluisgomes/SchoolManagement/README.md

 <br />As the name refers this app represents, illustrates a school's management system, whose members can be filtered or splited in 3 categories : **STUDENT**, **ADMIN** and **ADMIN_TRAINEE**.
 <br />
 <br />The **ADMIN** category is equivalent to a school's director and the **ADMIN_TRAINEE** represents a student who performs functions related to an administration of a school.
 <br />Which category owns his rights, authorizations or permissions associated.
-For the **STUDENT** category, I did not assign it any
+For the **STUDENT** category, I did not assign any
 permissions.
 <br />
 <br /> The logic of the this app is as follows: